University Challenge: Winners

-Imperial College London holds the record for most wins, with five.
-The University of Manchester and Magdalen College, Oxford are equal second with four wins each, and are also the only teams to successfully defend the title (Manchester's 2009 win came only after the original winner was disqualified).
-Trinity College, Cambridge and Durham University hold three titles, and a further six institutions have two titles: Sussex, the Open University, Sidney Sussex–Cambridge, Keble–Oxford, University–Oxford and Warwick.
+Imperial College London and the University of Manchester hold the record for most wins, with five each (though Manchester's 2009 win came only after the original winners were disqualified).
+Magdalen College, Oxford are third with four wins; they and Manchester are the only teams to successfully defend the title.
+Trinity College, Cambridge and Durham University hold three titles, and a further six institutions have two titles: the University of Sussex, the Open University, Sidney Sussex College, Cambridge, Keble College, Oxford, University College, Oxford and the University of Warwick.
 At the time of Magdalen College, Oxford's third win in 2004, no other institution had won more than twice; the trophy in use since 1994 was given to the college in perpetuity and a new one was created for use from 2005.